Clark Olofsson: Fugitive, new sentences, and marriage

 Olofsson escaped from the Norrköping prison on 20 March 1975.
 In April that year, he went into a bank in Copenhagen with a gun in each hand, fired a warning shot, and robbed the bank of SEK194,000.
 One month after the escape, Olofsson was in Marseille on the French Riviera.
 Together with a companion, he bought the sailboat Saga for 50,000 francs, and for three months they sailed around the Mediterranean.
 In August, they passed through the Strait of Gibraltar, out onto the Atlantic past the Azores.
 With the help of Inger and Mikael von Heijne from Djursholm, on their way home from the Caribbean, Olofsson got on the right course and finally reached Ireland.
 From there, they went to Denmark where Danish police came upon them.
 Olofsson escaped and it was not until January 1976 that the police caught up with him and managed to track him down at a crossroads outside Brussels.
 He managed to shoot himself free; on a train in Germany during this escape, he met 19-year-old Marijke Demuynck.
 On 24 March 1976, Olofsson robbed Handelsbanken on Östra Hamngatan 27 in Gothenburg of SEK 930,000 - at the time the largest robbery in Swedish criminal history.
 At the same time, he took two people hostage.
 He was arrested at 22:30, nine hours after the robbery, at hotel Gyllene Kärven in Herrljunga.
-SEK 230,000 was recovered at Olofsson‘s arrest; the rest was never found.
+SEK 230,000 was recovered during Olofsson‘s arrest; the rest was never found.
 For the record robbery, he was sentenced to eight years in prison, but three weeks after the verdict, in July 1976, he fled again, this time by driving a Scania truck through three prison gates at Norrköping Prison.
 Together with a number of fellow prisoners, they fled to a waiting getaway car.
 On 31 July 1976, he was arrested in Halmstad.
-On 12 August 1976, Olofsson and Marijke Demuynck married in Kumla Prison.
+On 12 August 1976, Olofsson married Belgian national Marijke Demuynck in Kumla Prison.

-In 1979, Olofsson (as a prisoner) began studies in journalism at Stockholm University.
+In 1979, while still in prison, Olofsson began studies in journalism at Stockholm University.
 He did an internship at the newspaper Arbetaren.
 During a leave on Midsummer's Eve in 1980, Olofsson got into a fight with fisherman Leif Sundin on Möja.
 The sentence was two and a half years for assault.
-His studies were interrupted by the verdict, but he eventually graduated in journalism in 1983.
-Olofsson was released in 1983; he then left Sweden with his Belgian wife and settled in her home country.
+His studies were interrupted by the verdict, but he eventually graduated in 1983.
+Olofsson was released in 1983; he then left Sweden with his wife and settled in her home country of Belgium.
 In November 1984, he was arrested in the port city of Blankenberge in Belgium, suspected of having tried to smuggle 25 kilograms of amphetamine into Sweden with the so-called Televerksligan ("Televerket Gang").
-He was sentenced to ten years in prison for complicity in aggravated felony drug offense.
+He was sentenced to ten years in prison for complicity in an aggravated felony drug offense.